 Structured light scanning is also very fast and gives high-resolution results; however, it is not feasible to work with structured light scanning in an outside environment.

 In fact, the structured light technique proves to be faster than the laser technology as the cameras in structured light records the information at once, while in laser technique, single laser light is put over the object at different positions, calling for repeating the process several times.

 In this type of process, a physical probe is used, and as the name suggests, it has to touch the surface of the objects at a different point to take readings.

 There are two ways in which it can be prepared; the stationary probe is required if the scanning object is moving, and if the object is at rest, the moving probe is used.

 When you want to scan a transparent object, a contact-based technique is preferred; however, it takes longer than the other methods and does not give high-quality results.
 Plus, this technique is not feasible for complex shapes.

-New techniques are being developed as 3D scanning is becoming popular day by day.
+New techniques are being developed as 3D scanning is becoming popular day by day and you can use to scan an object for your 3D printing.
 The other approach includes Laser Pulse Based scanning and Direct scanning by your smartphones.

 Based on your requirements and the quality, you can choose the appropriate technique for scanning the object for 3D printing.

 3D scanning and printing are gradually becoming a hot topic, and if you already have proficiency in it, you will excel in this field.